vtex-apps/io-documentation/docs/en/Recipes/store-management/migrating-storefront-from-legacy-to-io.md

 If your store runs with the Legacy CMS Portal, we strongly recommend migrating it to Store Framework.
 For implementation details, please refer to the following sections.

+> ℹ️
+>
+> If you wish to migrate your store from another commerce platform, the instructions below do not apply.
+In this case, follow the steps in the [Go Live guide](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-go-live).

 ## Step by step

 To migrate your store from Legacy CMS Portal to [Store Framework](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-what-is-vtex-store-framework), follow these steps: